 I nowadays have two brands of memory on the motherboard: The G.Skill (2X2GB) and Corsair (2X1GB) totaling to 6GB.
 They ought to play together, and for the RAM parameters I found someone with the Corsair: http://forum.corsair.com/Forums/showthread.php?t=66842.

 I suppose I could trust the SPD parameters, too.
-The 1GB memory gap had to fixed from the BIOS settings, otherwise the total memory visible to the system remains at 5GB.
+The 1GB memory gap had to be fixed from the BIOS settings, otherwise the total memory visible to the system remains at 5GB.
 (Edit: Wow, I keep on writing about MegaBytes.
 Fixed)

 BIOS parameter experimentation may result in a non-booting computer.
 Then I have to use the ASUS P5B Deluxe board's CLRTC jumper to reset the BIOS entirely.
 Take off all power from the computer, including the hard switch.
 Then the jumper is changed from 1-2 position to 2-3 position for a period of 10-15 seconds.
 After this, the jumper is returned to the original position.
 Boot again and Bob's your uncle, the BIOS has been reset.
 (The BIOS settings menu is accessed with the DEL key)